rheivanjeremy-dev/kotlin-mobile-development-1/README.md

 - Real-time result display

 ## 🧠 How It Works
+1. User enters text and numeric data
-1. User fills all input fields
+2. App validates the input fields
-2. Click **PROSES SEKARANG**
-3. App processes data and displays results
+3. Data is processed
+4. Results are displayed instantly

 ## 🛠️ Tech Stack
 - Kotlin